Motivation & Willpower - Counselling London

 We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.Aristotle

 Building, Maintaining, Scheduling Supportive Habits, Routines, Rituals, Patterns We may want to slowly change some of the patterns in our life, complacency, ingrained habits, breaking out of the old cycle in thinking, feeling, doing, by making different choices.
 It is said "old habits die hard" and one way to let go of unhelpful habits is to slowly introduce new ones of our own choosing.
 Repetition makes a habit.
 Yet before we are willing to change, develop new habits, create good habits, routines, the counselling and psychotherapy may need to explore the part of ourself that stops us including any guilt, shame we carry.
 Knowing our own learning style may also support us.
 (For some of us hooking up our new routine to existing routines, activities, can act as a behavioural cue.)
 Taking small incremental steps through the regular, predictable things we do have a ripple effect, can help give us a structure, support our wellbeing, enhance our life, transform our muscle memory.
 We are all creatures of habit - even unhelpful ones (see also Internal Reactions To Change).
 These habits are often automatic responses learnt through repeated actions to situations (affecting our muscle memory).
 Asking ourselves why, what and how can help us form new habits.
 Our habits change through regular practice and tend to form more quickly when enjoyable, purposeful (and especially inspirational), enabling us to free up mental resources for using elsewhere.
 And when we are in touch with our desire to achieve our goals, what we want, are hoping for, imagining the successful outcome and are willing to make a lot of effort, this can support our motivation.
 Expanding our behavioural settings, trying things we haven't tried before, initiating small, incremental, achievable changes (changing & implementing our goals & plans along the way and keeping these goals in mind), may help us grow.
-Taking control over decisions we make, scheduling time for us, putting our focus where we need to (see also Our Vision, Visualisation, Envisioning The Reality We Wish To Be True), being in touch with our determination and discipline and reminding ourselves how it contributes to the bigger picture, lessening the activities that don't enhance us and following our interests, prioritising time to spend on the things that do matter are meaningful and nourish us (see also Being & Doing - Dilemmas We May Hold), can help us, as may practising supportive rituals, being in touch with supportive others.
+Taking control over decisions we make, scheduling time for us, putting our focus where we need to, mentally rehearsing each step towards the new habit we want to build, imagining our desired future (see also Our Vision, Visualisation, Envisioning The Reality We Wish To Be True), being in touch with our determination and discipline and reminding ourselves how it contributes to the bigger picture, lessening the activities that don't enhance us and following our interests, prioritising time to spend on the things that do matter are meaningful and nourish us (see also Being & Doing - Dilemmas We May Hold), can help us, as may practising supportive rituals, being in touch with supportive others.
 What we gradually choose & decide to do with our time - the habits & lifestyle we form and tracking our progress, what we prioritise, the resources we utilise, the solutions we create, can significantly affect us & outcomes, achievements, our quality of life, health (and thought patterns).
 Setting our intention, the attitude we hold and whether we do things with heavy or light touch, our reward system may also affect outcomes.
 Directing our efforts towards enjoying new benefits, enlisting the positive effects, taking some risks and preventing ourselves from returning to old, unhelpful behaviours, routines, patterns or relapses, may support us.
 As we choose to take the longer way home at first, adapting to change and sticking to it may call upon our, courage, resilience, yet at the same time we may need to take care of our vulnerability, tenderness.
 The actions we repeatedly perform (and persevering through setbacks) can become automatic habits, which create our own destiny, with the potential to become unsupportive or supportive distractions.
 Following the impetus of our intention, reminding ourselves of our values, committing to positive behaviour, can help us flourish & manage setbacks along the way, supporting our will.
 Taking charge of & changing our behaviour and starting something, breaking this down to our next action can give us impetus, momentum (see also Procrastination Cure? - Mobilising Our Resources To Act).
 And when we practice & repeat these actions, freeing ourself up (see also Free Will & Relationship To Fatalism, Preordainment, Determinism, Indeterminism & Randomness, Karma, Nature & Nurture - Dilemmas, Challenges), our supportive habits get stronger, more familiar & available (and can also support us when stressed, tired), as our actions become natural, second nature, more automatic, through our repetition and eventually require less effort as our body knows how to respond as well as our mind, as our new patterns of responses become habitual innate, second nature, more effortless.
 (See also Accessing Motivation, Acting From Our Personal Will, Heart)

 Action without vision is only passing time, vision without action is merely day dreaming,Joel Barker & Nelson Mandela